Korean Martyrs: History

 During the early seventeenth century, Christian literature written in Chinese was imported from China to Korea.
 The Catholic ideas espoused in them were debated and denounced as heterodoxy as early as 1724.
 In 1777, Christian literature obtained from Jesuits in China led educated Korean Christians to study the faith.
 At this point some Koreans started to be converted to Catholicism.

 When a Chinese priest managed to secretly enter the country a dozen years later, he found 4,000 Catholics, none of whom had ever seen a priest.
 The Catholic communities were led almost entirely by educated laypeople from the aristocracy, as they were the only ones who could read the books that were written in Hanja.

 The community sent a delegation on foot to Beijing, 750 miles away, to ask the city's bishop for their own bishops and priests.
 Eventually, two Chinese priests were sent, but their ministry was short-lived, and another forty years passed before the Paris Foreign Mission Society began its work in Korea with the arrival of Father Maubant in 1836.
-Paul Chong Hasang, Augustine Yu Chin-gil and Charles Cho Shin-chol had made several visits to Beijing in order to find ways of introducing missionaries into Korea.
+Paul Chong Hasang, Augustine Yu Chin-gil and Charles Cho Shin-chol had made several visits to Beijing to find ways of introducing missionaries into Korea.

-Since the Sinhae persecution of 1791-1801, there had been no priest to care for the Catholic community.
+Since the Sinhae persecution of 1791–1801, there had been no priest to care for the Catholic community.
 Serious dangers awaited the missionaries who dared to enter Korea.
 The bishops and priests who confronted this danger, as well as the laypeople who aided and sheltered them, were in constant threat of losing their lives.

 Saint Laurent-Marie-Joseph Imbert, M.E.P.

 Bishop Laurent Imbert and ten other French missionaries were the first Paris Foreign Missions Society priests to enter Korea.
 During the daytime, they stayed in hiding, but at night they traveled about on foot attending to the spiritual needs of the faithful and administering the sacraments.
 The first Korean Catholic priest, Andrew Kim Taegŏn, who was trained in Macau, succeeded in entering Korea as a missionary.
 However, thirteen months after his ordination he was put to death by the sword in 1846 at the age of 26.
 He is now recognised as the patron saint of Korean clergy.

 The idea of Catholics gathering in one place with no distinction on the basis of class were perceived to undermine "hierarchical Confucianism", the ideology which held the state together.
 The new learning was seen to be subversive of the establishment and this gave rise to systematic suppression and persecution.
 Official documents detail trials and the sentences.
 There were four major persecutions; the last one was in 1866, at which time there were only 20,000 Catholics in Korea (other Christian denominations did not enter Korea until sometime later).
 The vast majority of the martyrs were laypeople.